aledosreis/nextjs-dashboard/README.md

 - How Server Components help us access our back-end resources more securely
 - What network waterfalls are
 - How to implement parallel data fetching using a JavaScript Pattern

+**8. Static and Dynamic Rendering** - Understand how rendering works in Next.js, and make your dashboard app dynamic

+- What Static Rendering is and how it can improve your application's performance
+- What Dynamic Rendering is and when to use it
+- Different approaches to make your dashboard dynamic
+- The limitation of fetching data at request time